ArtLily-OS/ArtLily/README.md

 # ArtLily

-Explore some of the worlds best art with ArtLily.
+Explore some of the world's best art with ArtLily.